MrSnifo/twitch.py/docs/docs/ext/bot/index.md

 ## Overview

-`Bot` is a Python class that extends `twitch.Client` to manage Twitch interactions more effectively.
+`Bot` is a Python class that extends [Client][twitch.client.Client] to manage Twitch interactions more effectively.

 ## Features